 In the opinion of the Committee, a magistrate judge is not obligated following initial appointment to notify the parties in a case that either a lawyer or a party in that case was a member of the panel that considered the judge's application since there is no reasonable basis for questioning the magistrate judge's integrity, impartiality, or competence.
 The selection process is a formalized one established in a way that encourages an objective evaluation of candidates based on merit.
 It is unlikely that an interpersonal relationship will develop between the candidate and any member of the panel during the selection process.
-Since the panel operates under a requirement of strict confidentiality, a candidate is not privy to the individual opinions of the panel members concerning any candidate.
+Since the panel operates under a requirement of strict confidentiality, a candidate.
 At best, a candidate who is selected can infer that at least a majority of the panel agreed to place the candidate's name on the list of nominees.
 The candidate assumes the office of magistrate judge after the panel has completed its work.